stuporglue/fastback/README.md

  * [https://hammerjs.github.io/](hammer.js)

 Many thanks to the maintainers and developers of these projects for making this possible.
-I couldn't have done it without you.
+I wouldn't have had the time or patience to make it all from scratch.

 TODO